 Firebase provides tools in the Firebase console to explore and analyze your project's historical data.
 These tools can help you answer many questions about how your apps are being used.
 Sometimes, though, you also want to set up your own queries to answer your own questions.

 You can do this by exporting your project data from Firebase into BigQuery.
 With BigQuery, you can analyze your data with BigQuery SQL or export the data to use with your own tools.

 You can configure Firebase to export data to BigQuery from the following Firebase products:

 Go to the Integrations page in the Firebase console.

 When you link your project to BiqQuery:

 Firebase exports a copy of your existing data to BigQuery export.

-Firebase sets up regular syncs of your data from your Firebase project to BigQuery.
+Firebase sets up daily syncs of your data from your Firebase project to BigQuery.

 To deactivate BigQuery export, unlink your project in the Firebase console.

 If your Firebase project is on the free Spark plan, you can link Crashlytics, Cloud Messaging, Google Analytics, Predictions, and Performance Monitoring to the BigQuery sandbox, which provides free access to BigQuery.
 Refer to Using the BigQuery sandbox for information on the BigQuery sandbox's capabilities.